 As this trend grows, more and more campuses are doing their research on what mobile platform is going to work best for them.
 The blog we’ve written for you today will highlight mobile apps created by food service providers, and why they should be avoided.

 Just because they’re selling it, doesn’t mean it’s good

 While food service providers may be distributing mobile apps to keep up with the growing tech world, it doesn’t mean the necessary resources and customizations have gone into it to ensure it’s the optimal service for your campus.
 Think of it this way, would you buy a TV from a grocery store?
 Just because they’re selling it, doesn’t mean it’s good.
-In the same way, just because Food Service Providers are offering a product or service, doesn’t mean it’s good.
-Take mobile ordering for example, some Food Service Providers have released basic mobile apps that allow students to order on their phone and avoid cafeteria lines.
-Through the eyes of a Food Service Provider, they’ve got the mobile ordering box ticked off on their list of requirements.
-However, if mobile ordering is done wrong, it can actually have a lot of negative effects on campus that are often not accounted for.
-Hangry’s mobile solution has spent countless hours creating an ordering algorithm that not only fits seamlessly into the student experience, but also provides tons of campus benefits like improving order flow, increasing student satisfaction and increasing the overall check size.
-Hangry’s algorithm also accounts for human error by adding extra prep time to each order, offers an optional busy mode for use in unforeseen high-traffic times, and even groups similar orders together to make operations more efficient for kitchen staff.
-Without this attention to detail, mobile ordering can end up creating a much larger headache than that of which you received from your students pre-mobile ordering.
+In the same way, just because food service providers are offering a product or service, doesn’t mean it’s good.
+Take mobile ordering for example.
+Some food service providers have released basic mobile apps, allowing students to order on their phone and avoid cafeteria lines.
+Through the eyes of food service providers, they’ve got the mobile ordering box ticked off on their list.
+However, if mobile ordering is done wrong, it can actually have a lot of negative effects on campus.